METHODS-Group/DRDMannTurb/docs/source/index.rst

 =============

-``DRDMannTurb`` (Deep Rapid Distortion Mann Turbulence) is a data-driven Python framework for (1) the calibration of spectral tensor models of wind turbulence to field data and (2) the generation of synthetic turbulent wind fields based on these calibrated models.
+``DRDMannTurb`` (Deep Rapid Distortion Mann Turbulence) is a data-driven Python framework for (1) the calibration of "Mann-like" spectral tensor models of wind turbulence to field data and (2) the generation of synthetic turbulent wind fields based on these calibrated models using the "Mann method."
 This package is intended for use by wind engineers in applications requiring rapid simulation of realistic wind turbulence.
 It is based off of the Deep Rapid Distortion models presented in `Keith, Khristenko, Wohlmuth (2021) <https://arxiv.org/pdf/2107.11046.pdf>`_.